 His final book, Finding Them Gone: Visiting China’s Poets of the Past (Copper Canyon, 2016) is a lovely combination of the two streams of his work, and the only one to which he has signed both his names.
 It details a month-long (with one interruption) pilgrimage to the sites of the great Chinese poets—as far north as Beijing, as far west as Chengtu, as far south as Shangli, and ending as far east as a final visit to Tientai and the cave of Han-shan on Cold Mountain.
 There is not only a fresh supply of stories to tell, but an anthology as well of the work of the writers whose sites he’s visiting, many of them new to English.
 The whole book goes along on a current of absorbed delight, canny observation, and the quality of humane generosity that is the common pleasure of all Porter/Pine’s works and his long immersion in Chinese literature and thought.
 These are all beautiful and civilized books, and Finding Them Gone is a grand, sweet note to go out on.

 Addenda: Road to Heaven was the inspiration for Edward A. Burger’s charming and moving documentary “Amongst White Clouds,” available on DVD (www.festivalmedia.org).
 The best one-volume history of China that I’ve found is John Keay’s eloquent and readable China: A History (Basic Books, 2009).
 For observant and up-to-date books on contemporary China from an economic, ecological and business point of view, read Postcards from Tomorrow Square: Reports from China, by James Fallows (Vintage, 2009) and What Does China Think? by Mark Leonard (Public Affairs/Perseus, 2008).
 Of the nearly innumerable other editions of Lao Tzu in English, the great one is still Arthur Waley’s The Way and Its Power: A Study of the Tao Te Ching and Its Place in Chinese Thought (Grove Press).
+John Blofeld's earlier translation of The Zen Teaching of Huang Po (both Grove Press and Shambhala did editions of this) is still one of the precious early English-language books on Zen, and a good introduction to Blofeld's work.
 One of the great treasures of Aurel Stein’s archaeological digs at Dunhuang was a printed scroll of the Diamond Sutra, a copy dating to 868, and predating the Gutenberg Bible by several hundred years.
 It’s now in the British Library, and The Diamond Sutra: The Story of the World’s Earliest Dated Printed Book, by Frances Wood and Mark Barnard (British Library, 2010) tells the story of its discovery; the scroll can be seen in its entirety on the Library website, www.bl.uk.
 Peter Hopkirk’s Foreign Devils on the Silk Road (Hopkins, 1980) is a readable and charming book on those adventurous scavengers who brought us back the treasures of Dun-Huang.
 And it’s worth mentioning that all of Pine’s books are handsomely designed and printed—a pleasure to the eye as well as the spirit.